-In construing its statutory powers a Panel must take account of its obligation under the Human Rights Act 1998, so far as it is possible to do so, to read and give effect to legislation in a manner which is compatible with ECHR.
+In construing its statutory powers, a Panel must take account of its obligation under the Human Rights Act 1998, to read and give effect to legislation in a manner which is, so far as possible, compatible with the ECHR.

 On that basis, the provision in the procedural rules that permits a Panel to conduct proceedings in private where doing so "is in the interests of justice" must be construed in line with the narrower test set out in Article 6 ECHR, which provides that proceedings may be held in private "to the extent strictly necessary in the opinion of the [Panel] in special circumstances where publicity would prejudice the interests of justice."